 Q: As an editorial team, you bring a productive combination of expertise in literary history, theatre studies and performance to the project.
 Each of you has a diverse range of research proficiencies.
 David, you’ve worked predominantly on male playwrights to date.
 Fiona and Justine, you both have experience as female theatremakers in Ireland through involvement in theatre companies for young adults and student productions respectively.
 How did your various research interests in Irish women playwrights develop?
 And how did the collaboration on this project come about?

 DC: During my formative and undergraduate years, I found that the books that often had the biggest impact on me were by women (Mary O’Hara’s Flicka books and Harper Lee’s To Kill a Mockingbird when I was young and Flannery O’Connor’s short stories and Mary McCarthy’s autobiographical writings later on).
 I did my postgraduate work at University College Dublin, and, during my MA, I was often slagged by fellow students for what was perceived to be my Mary Lavin obsession(!).
-And five of the twelve writers covered in the body of my PhD dissertation were women (Maria Edgeworth, Somerville & Ross, Elizabeth Bowen, Kate O’Brien, and Lavin).
+And six of the thirteen writers covered in the body of my PhD dissertation were women (Maria Edgeworth, Somerville & Ross, Elizabeth Bowen, Kate O’Brien, and Lavin).
 So the interest in women writers has always been there—even if, thanks to some rejections (and perhaps some unconscious bias among editors?), most of my work accepted for publication to date has been about men!